 the two often go together.)
 An entry in such a file might look like

 In this case, the change acquired two positive votes, but was vetoed by tmartin, who gave the reason for the veto in a parenthetical note.
 The exact format of the entry doesn't matter; whatever your project settles on is fine—perhaps tmartin's explanation for the veto should go up in the "Notes:" section, or perhaps the change description should get a "Description:" header to match the other sections.
-The important thing is that all the information needed to evaluate the change be reachable, and that the mechanism for casting votes be as lightweight as possible.
-The proposed change is referred to by its revision number in the repository (in this case a single revision, r2401, although a proposed change could just as easily consist of multiple revisions).
+The important thing is that all the information needed to evaluate the change be easily accessible, and that the mechanism for casting votes be as lightweight as possible.
+The proposed change is referred to by its revision number in the repository (in the above case a single commit, b31910a7180fc, although a proposed change could just as easily consist of multiple commits).
 The revision is assumed to refer to a change made on the trunk; if the change were already on the release branch, there would be no need to vote on it.
 If your version control system doesn't have an obvious syntax for referring to individual changes, then the project should make one up.
 For voting to be practical, each change under consideration must be unambiguously identifiable.

 * r13222, r13223, r13232 Rewrite libsvn_fs_fs's auto-merge algorithm Justification: unacceptable performance (>50 minutes for a small commit) in a repository with 300,000 revisions Branch: 1.1.x-r13222@13517 Votes: +1: epg, ghudson